Why Memorization is a Terrible Way to Learn How to Code: Insights from a Self-Taught Web Developer

-This post was originally written in late 2020, but never published until now.
+This post was originally written in late 2020, but was never published until now.
 Better late than never.

-This is a terrible way to learn how to code for two reasons.
+Wrote memorization is a terrible way to learn how to code for two reasons.

 - Memorization actively drains your willpower and mental energy